notbenoit/notbenoit.github.io/_posts/2014-02-22-rounded-table-view.markdown

 }
 {% endhighlight %}

 By the way, since you have subclassed UITableView, we can apply here some tricks we used just before.
-You can for instance set the inset stuff in the willMoveToSuperview: method.
+You can for instance set the inset stuff and the footer trick in the willMoveToSuperview: method.
 Like this :

-{% highlight c %}
+{% highlight objc%}
 - (void)willMoveToSuperview:(UIView *)newSuperview
 {
     [super willMoveToSuperview:newSuperview];